 | Open Positions | 276 |

-A 4.3 Glassdoor rating with ~90% recommend is impressive for any company, but it's exceptional for one with 8,000 employees.
+A 3.4 Glassdoor rating with 55% recommend reflects a Culture Code under strain.
 Culture typically erodes at scale — the more people you add, the harder it is to maintain the values you started with.
-HubSpot's numbers suggest they've managed to preserve something real.
 For context, Anthropic sits at 4.4 (95% recommend) with ~1,500 employees, Databricks at 4.2 with ~7,000, and Datadog at 4.0 with ~5,500.
-HubSpot's Culture & Values sub-score of 4.5 is among the highest in our entire Culture Directory.
+HubSpot's numbers indicate the public CRM giant is now closer to the middle of the pack on culture than the top — with a large 4,138-review sample size that makes the signal statistically reliable.

 The Culture Code: More Than a Slide Deck